-In-group counseling, students who have common concerns have the opportunity to connect around a specific issue and hear from others who struggle with similar difficulties.
+In-group counseling, students with common concerns can connect around a specific issue and hear from others who struggle with similar difficulties.
 With the guidance of trained counselors, students discuss their experience and practice new ways of interacting and coping.
 Student Counseling Services offers a variety of groups as needed.
 We even offer some groups in the evenings!
 See our website or Facebook page for our group schedule.